-Whereas Clause 18.3 states (in part) that "Full-time Instructors shall be granted at least five preparation periods per week" and "Part-time Instructors shall be granted preparation periods in accordance with their respective workload percentages",
+Whereas Clause 18.3 states (in part) that "Full-time Instructors shall be granted at least six preparation periods per week" and "Part-time Instructors shall be granted preparation periods in accordance with their respective workload percentages",

-- (1) Full-time and part-time Instructors may offer to cover Instructor absences during their preparation time on a voluntary basis. - (2) Instructors may submit their expression of interest to cover Instructor absences directly to the Office Administrator in writing along with the email/phone number by which they wish to be contacted.
-Instructors may submit or withdraw their expression of interest at any time during the school year. - (3) Where an Instructor has voluntarily covered an absence during their preparation period, the Instructor will receive an extra payment equal to their regular rate for that period. - (4) The Employer shall first offer coverage opportunities based on Instructor availability and qualifications.
+- Full-time and part-time Instructors may offer to cover Instructor absences during their preparation time on a voluntary basis. - (2) Instructors may submit their expression of interest to cover Instructor absences directly to the Office Administrator in writing along with the email/phone number by which they wish to be contacted.
+Instructors may submit or withdraw their expression of interest at any time during the School Year. - (3) Where an Instructor has voluntarily covered an absence during their preparation period, the Instructor will receive an extra payment equal to their regular rate for that period. - (4) The Employer shall first offer coverage opportunities based on Instructor availability and qualifications.
 Where availability and qualifications are equal, coverage opportunities shall be offered on a rotational basis to ensure an equitable distribution among interested Instructors.
-The rotation will start with the most senior Instructor who is interested, qualified and available. - (5) The Employer shall notify the Instructor of a coverage opportunity by phone/email or in-person and will allow for a reasonable amount of time for the Instructor to respond before offering the coverage to the next Instructor.

-- (6) Instructors shall have the right to refuse an offer to cover an absence without penalty, and shall still be considered for future opportunities without prejudice. - (7) The terms set out above shall not apply where an Instructor who has been given a sixth preparation period in a week covers an absence during their sixth preparation period.
+The rotation will start with the most senior Instructor who is interested, qualified and available. - (5) The Employer shall notify the Instructor of a coverage opportunity by phone/email or in-person and will allow for a reasonable amount of time for the Instructor to respond before offering the coverage to the next Instructor. - (6) Instructors shall have the right to refuse an offer to cover an absence without penalty, and shall still be considered for future opportunities without prejudice. - (7) The terms set out above shall not apply where an Instructor who has been given more than six preparation periods in a week covers an absence during the additional preparation period(s).
 In this circumstance, the coverage may be assigned to the Instructor, and the Instructor will not receive extra compensation for this period.
-However, the terms of this LOU will apply if they voluntarily provide coverage during any other preparation periods in the same week. - (8) Within 30 days of the date of ratification, Instructors will be given the opportunity to put forward their expression of interest and/or confirm their interest in being put on the list to cover Instructor absences. - (9) This letter of understanding will expire on the expiry of the collective agreement, unless it is renewed by agreement of the parties.
+However, the terms of this LOU will apply if they voluntarily provide coverage during any other preparation periods in the same week.